 Cut a sponge into different shapes and do sponge painting.

-Take a strainer (a beach toy one is a good idea) and paint on top of it- when you lift the strainer or mesh you have a cool pattern.
+Take a strainer (a beach toy one is a good idea) and paint on top of it- when you lift the strainer or mesh, you have a cool pattern.

-You can also paint with a fork, like this adorable fork stamped dandelion craft.
+You can also paint with a fork like this adorable fork stamped dandelion craft.

 Paint Pistachio Shells

 Or anything else.
 But we did pistachio shells.
-This was great because it was a snack and then activity.
+This was great because it was a snack and then an activity.
 After eating pistachios, we washed our shells with soap and water (another whole activity!) and then painted each one.
-My younger son just did his all one color but my older one spent a lot of time painting each one a different color.
+My younger son just did his all one color, but my older one spent a lot of time painting each one a different color.

 You can do this with any different object- painting doesn’t need to be with just paper.
 You can do this with corks, bottle caps, plastic cutlery- basically anything you can use paint to make colorful!
 As a plus, this is a great way for little kids to work on their fine-motor skills.

 Tip: Have the kids do this on paper or paper plates to reduce the mess.
 You can use smocks or have them take off their shirts and dump them in the bath when done.

 Take any toy or game (we have this bowling pin set that I used) and hide it around the house.
 Don’t forget to count how many you hid!
 Then have them go around the house trying to find the items.
 You can do easier or harder objects and easier or harder hiding places depending on the kids’ age.